 measurement point for all sub-arrays.
 The T-ESPRIT algorithm is applied on each sub-array separately, and in the same time with the others to realize time and space parallel processing, so that it reduces the non-linearity effect of model and decreases the computational time.
-Then, the target movement is detected via estimate its Doppler frequency by comparing the displacement invariances of transmitter and receiver arrays, which enables measurement of the sensor array displacement invariance fluctuation resulted from wavelength change induced by the target movement.
-It is worth mentioning that the subspace approach is also employed into DIT method to reduce the computations time.
-Moreover, the effect of Doppler frequency on the T-ESPRIT method is explained in order to refine the DOAE.
-Finally, the TDOA technique is applied and combined the multiple sub-arrays to calculate the optimum DOAE value at the reference antenna, which obtains to enhance the estimation accuracy and reduce computational load [20], [21].
+Then, the effect of Doppler frequency on the T-ESPRIT method is explained in order to refine the DOAE.
+Finally, the TDOA technique is applied and combined the multiple sub-arrays to calculate the optimum DOAE value at the reference antenna, which obtains to enhance the estimation accuracy and reduce computational load.